boarchuz/bo_dfu/README.md

     No security features are supported, including flash encryption, Secure Boot, app rollback, etc.

-    I have written this from scratch.
-It works surprisingly well but, as always, expect bugs.

 - **Speed**

     For reference, a typical 1MB firmware file downloads in approximately 90 seconds.
+This may vary significantly depending on the host client.
+Also note that, for reliability, `bo_dfu` uses very conservative default timeouts; more optimised timeouts could halve this duration.